stefanhgm/Interpretable-3-day-ICU-readmission-prediction/README.md

-# Code for *Development of an Interpretable 3-day Intensive Care Unit Readmission Prediction Using Explainable Boosting Machines: a Retrospective Study with External Validation*
+# Code for *Development and Validation of an Interpretable 3-day Intensive Care Unit Readmission Prediction Model Using Explainable Boosting Machines*

-This repository contains the code used for all experiments described in *Development of an Interpretable 3-day Intensive Care Unit Readmission Prediction Using Explainable Boosting Machines: a Retrospective Study with External Validation*.
+This repository contains the code used for all experiments described in *Development and Validation of an Interpretable 3-day Intensive Care Unit Readmission Prediction Model Using Explainable Boosting Machines*.

 Please consider citing: